-Any time you change your behaviors, you also increase the likelihood of muscle stiffness.
+When you decrease your activity levels you also increase the likelihood of muscle stiffness.
 Your muscles need you to be moving and active.
-When you're not active or changing the way you do something (like walk, sit, etc.), you're increasing muscle stress, which in turn can become muscle pain and discomfort.
+When you're not active or changing the way you do something (like walk, sit, etc.), you increase muscle stress, which in turn can lead to muscle pain and discomfort.

-Similarly, the muscle stiffness caused by the fight or flight system may also change your behaviors as you respond to the pain.
+Similarly, the muscle stiffness caused by the sympathetic nervous system may also change your behaviors as you respond to the pain.
 This can create a cycle of stiffness where your anxiety causes muscle stiffness, which causes inactivity, which causes more anxiety and more stiffness.

 How to Stop Muscle Stiffness From Anxiety

 That means that you should first talk to your doctor, and then consider the following:

 - Stretching Often Stretching is, of course, a valuable way to relieve muscle stiffness.
-It keeps your muscles loose and works out some of the tension that is present in your muscles and keeps you from easily moving.
+It keeps your muscles loose and works out some of the tension that is present in your muscles.
 It also reduces the risk of further injury, which is important for stopping muscle stiffness.

-- Exercise Exercise, in general, is essential both for anxiety and for muscle stiffness.
+- Exercise Exercise, in general, is essential for relief from both anxiety and muscle stiffness.
 Exercise is known to be almost as powerful a cure for anxiety as many anxiety medications because it creates and releases many of the same hormones that are known to improve your mood.
 It also keeps your muscles loose and healthy.
-You can also consider yoga, which is a form of both exercise and stretching and may have a positive effect on your future muscle discomfort, as well as your mood.
+Yoga is a great choice to consider because it is a form of both exercise and stretching which may have a positive effect on your future muscle discomfort, as well as your mood.